stanford-rc/www.sherlock.stanford.edu/src/docs/software/modules.md

 any of the "keys".
 ```

+!!! note

+    The output above is illustrative.
+The actual list of available modules and
+    their versions will differ.
+Run `ml av` on Sherlock to see the current list.

 #### Searching

 To search for a specific string in modules names and descriptions, you can run: